 - Complexity: The complexity of integrating data from multiple sources can be high, requiring specialized skills and knowledge.

 There are three issues to consider during data integration: Schema Integration, Redundancy Detection, and resolution of data value conflicts.
 These are explained in brief below.

 1. Schema Integration:

 - Integrate metadata from different sources.

-- The real world entities from multiple source be matched referred to as the entity identification problem.ER
+- The real-world entities from multiple sources are referred to as the entity identification problem.ER

 - Some redundancies can be detected by correlation analysis.

 - This is the third critical issue in data integration.